-Canadian postal addresses — and it is assumed that any address that includes a postal code is to be treated as such — are formatted according to Canada Post’s strict guidelines:
+Canadian postal addresses — and it is assumed that any address that includes a postal code is to be treated as such — are formatted according to Canada Post’s guidelines:

 - name, title, company

 - city, 2-letter provincial code, double-space, postal code (without commas)

 When set in copy, province & territory names will be abbreviated colloquially, if at all, (e.g. Alta. for Alberta).